glmk354/CryptoDredge/README.md

 ### Several Instances After a While

 It seems that you are using an own restart mechanism of CryptoDredge (see the _Watchdog_ item).

+### Crash Reporting

+If the built-in watchdog is enabled then CryptoDredge will generate and send us the report.
+You can disable error reporting with `--no-crashreport` option.
+Allowing CryptoDredge to send us automatic reports helps us prioritize what to fix and improve in the future versions.

+Crash reports won't include any personal information about you, but they might include:
+- Operating System version
+- Driver version
+- Miner configuration
+- Application crash data

 ## Contact